-Habit 5: Seek First to Understand, Then to be Understood - I listen first and then talk.
-I respect myself and listen carefully to others. -Value other people's strengths and talents and learn
+Habit 5: Seek First to Understand, Then to be Understood I respect myself and others and celebrate my alobal community.

-- -Listen to other people's ideas and opinions without - -Try to understand the views and opinions of others even though they may be different to our own
+- -Share own ideas and opinions - -Listen to other people's ideas and opinions without - -Try to understand the views and opinions of others even though they may be different to our own

-Habit 6: Synergize - I work and learn with others and take pride in my achievements and environment. -Communicate and
+Habit 6: Synergize I work and learn with others and take pride in my achievements and activities, family and friends

--Know that we can get more done and create better ideas and solutions when working as a team.
+-Know that we can get more done and create better ideas and solutions when working in a team.

-Habit 7: Sharpen the Saw
+Habit 7: Sharpen the Saw I strive to be the best that I can be.